netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 ## Single-Tier topology

 In a Single-Tier topology, Netscaler MPX or VPX devices proxy the (north-south) traffic from the clients to microservices inside the cluster.
-The Citrix ingress controller is deployed as a standalone pod in the Kubernetes cluster.
+The Netscaler ingress controller is deployed as a standalone pod in the Kubernetes cluster.
 The controller automates the configuration of Netscalers (MPX or VPX) based on the changes to the microservices or the Ingress resources.

 ![Single-tier](media/singletopology.png)

 ## Dual-Tier topology

 In Dual-Tier topology, Netscaler MPX or VPX devices in Tier-1 proxy the traffic (north-south) from the client to Netscaler CPXs in Tier-2.
 The Tier-2 Netscaler CPX then routes the traffic to the microservices in the Kubernetes cluster.
-The Citrix ingress controller deployed as a standalone pod configures the Tier-1 devices.
+The Netscaler ingress controller deployed as a standalone pod configures the Tier-1 devices.
 And, the sidecar controller in one or more Netscaler CPX pods configures the associated Netscaler CPX in the same pod.

 ![Dual-tier](media/dualtier.png)